guyonmatteau/python-solidity/challenges/evm/README.md

 _No function selector_ implies that we need to use the fallback function of the contract, which will save us 4 bytes in runtime bytecode.
 The fallback function does not take any parameters, so as the problem statement states, the `uint265` input number `n` is passed as 32 bytes length calldata.
 In the case of no function selector and `n = 20`, calldata would thus be
 `0x00000000000000000000000000000000000000000000000000000000000014`, which is 20 in hexadecimal format padded to 32 bytes.

-Given that there **exist valid solutions of length less than 50 bytes**, Solidity is obviously not the way to go.
-Compiling a simple empty contract,
+Given that **there exist valid solutions of length less than 50 bytes**, Solidity is obviously not the way to go.
+Compiling a simple empty contract, e.g.
 ```
 solc --bin-runtime Empty.sol
 ```
 already shows a byte length of few hundreds bytes.
-On [Github](https://github.com/drujensen/fib) (and related discussion on [Hackernews](https://news.ycombinator.com/item?id=18091655)) an interesting benchmark was done between all major programming languages - except Solidity.
+On [Github](https://github.com/drujensen/fib) (and related discussion on [Hackernews](https://news.ycombinator.com/item?id=18091655)) an interesting benchmark was done between all major programming languages to compute the Fibonacci number, but mainly in a recursvie manner.
 Mentioned language are all non-EVM based and thus do not have to deal with gas, only the time- and space-complexity matters.
-Now recursion has a time complexity of O(x^n), which means that the transaction possibly consume an infinite amount of gas.
-A more suffisticated approach is memoization, which only requires one for-loop, thereby reducing the time complexity to O(n).
+Now recursion has a time complexity of $$ \mathcal{O}(x^n) $$, which means that the transaction possibly consume an infinite amount of gas.
+A more suffisticated approach is memoization, which only requires one for-loop, thereby reducing the time complexity to $$ \mathcal{O}(n) $$.
 An example can be found in `Memoization.sol` (not using the fallback functiOn), but this contract too will compile to hundreds of bytes.
 It does help though, in providing insights in the way to move forward.

-In pseudocode the memoic approach of returning the `n`-th index of the Fibonacci sequence would boild down to
+In pseudocode the memoic approach of returning the `n`-th index of the Fibonacci sequence would boild down to something in the lines of
 ```
 contract Fibonacci {

-    fallback() payable external returns (bytes) {
+    fallback() payable external returns (bytes memory b) {

         if n is 0 or 1:
             b = n